Doing Business in Brazil

 The merger must be resolved and approved by both the partners of the acquiring company and the partners of the merged company(ies), by minutes of the meeting or shareholders’ meeting or by amendment of the articles of association, as provided for in the applicable legislation for the corporate type in question.

 The partners must also approve the protocol and justification of the merger and the appraisal report of the net equity of the merged company(ies).
 The protocol and justification of the merger must contain substantially the reasons or purposes of the merger operation to be carried out and the company’s interest in carrying it out, as well as the conditions of the operation.
 The main objective of this document is informational, with the purpose of demonstrating to the partners that the operation must be carried out to meet the interests of the company.
-The appraisal report must mention the criteria for evaluating the net worth of the acquired company(ies), which may refer to book or economic values, as well as the amount that will be absorbed by the acquiring company.

 It should be noted that if the merger transaction involves a publicly-held company, under the terms of the Brazilian Corporation Law, the acquiring company must also be a publicly-held company, obtaining the respective registration and, if applicable, promoting the admission of the trading of new shares in the secondary market, as provided for in paragraph 3 of article 223 of said law.
 The purpose of this rule is to prevent a shareholder of a publicly-held company, by virtue of the transaction carried out, from becoming a shareholder of a closely-held company, and may suffer damages as a result of the reduction in the liquidity of their shareholding.